Log in links for this page

 The Work and Family Mobility Act is the law in Massachusetts.
 The RMV is here to assist eligible drivers with this process so they can start driving safely and with peace of mind.

-Step 2: Schedule Your Appointment for your Learner’s Permit
+Step 2: Apply for your Learner’s Permit

 To ensure a smooth process, the RMV encourages customers to pay fees in advance online: